kedmahamelberg-ai/kedmahamelberg/_pages/defense.md

 ## The verdict and conferral

-After the committee deliberates, the promotors confer the doctorate, hand over the diploma, and deliver a *laudatio* (praise speech).
+After the committee deliberates, the co-promotors confer the doctorate, hand over the diploma, and deliver a *laudatio* (praise speech).
 {% include gallery id="gallery_conferral" caption="The moment of conferral." %}

 ## Dr. Hamelberg